-Tech in Asia is an online technology news startup based in Asia, with team members all across the region.
-As a crew of journalists and bloggers with a passion for new ways of delivering the news, we’ve bonded together under one goal – to create a great Asia-focused tech news site to tell the world about the wonderful things that are happening here.
+Tech in Asia is an online technology media company based across Asia and the US.
+As a crew of journalists and bloggers with a culture and passion for new ways of delivering tech and startup news, we’ve bonded together under one goal – to share with the world and our regional audiences on the latest happenings in Asia’s tech and startup scene.

-We write news about Asia and we curate from other sources we think are great.
+We constantly write news about technology and startups Asia.
+We also curate from other sources that we think are great.
 We’ll frequently experiment with data and charts, photos and videos.
 There’s no office and no printing press, no whiteboards and no J. Jonah Jamieson.
 With a virtual newsroom that spans many countries, we aspire to find a story, cover it, and send it out to the world within minutes.
 It’s unconventional, but exciting.
 Call it an experiment.
-But as with any experiment we’ll screw up from time to time, but always with the best of intentions.
-We’re learning too, and we’d love your criticism so we can get better.
+But as with any experiment, we’ll mess up up occasionally, but always with the best of intentions.
+We’re learning too, and we’d love your feedback and support to become better.

-Love the Asia tech scene and want to learn with us?
+If you love the tech and startup scene in Asia, and want to learn with us?
 Great.
 Get in touch.
 We can always use an extra hand.
-If you’ve got special skills, even better.
-Don’t have the time?
+If you’ve got special skills, that will be even better.
+Hadn’t got the time?
 No problem.
 Throw your support behind us another way.
 Send us story tips if you see something that should be covered.
 Know of a great new startup in Asia?
 Perhaps an app we should review?
 We’d love to hear about it!

-And check back often.
-Asia changes every minute and we’d like to show you what’s new, what’s cool, what’s different.
-It’s a big place, sure, but we’re making it a little smaller for you.
+Do check back often.
+Asia grows every second and we’d like to show you what’s new, what’s cool and what’s different.
+Sure, it’s a big place but we want to make it a little smaller for you.

 Anh-Minh Do – Editor, Vietnam #